As China looks on, Putin poses risky dilemma for the West

 "The Chinese," Jeffrey said, "are in the same position."

-(This story has been corrected in paragraph 10 to make clear that Russia did not express support for intervention in Libya, but chose not to veto it; in paragraph 17, makes clear that around 40 percent of Germany's natural gas comes from Russia, not 60 percent)
+(This version of the story in paragraph 10 makes clear that Russia did not express support for intervention in Libya, but chose not to veto it; in paragraph 17, makes clear that around 40 percent of Germany's natural gas comes from Russia, not 60 percent.)

 (Editing By Richard Woods)